Mvwestbury/AncientGenomicsWorkshop25/README.md

 abline(0,1,col=2)
 ```

 **Question:** Do the results change if we replace the high quality modern individual with a low quality ancient equivalent?
+And what about if you change the reference genome?